 - 2 tablespoons bourbon

-- 2-3 thin slices of onion
+- 2-3 slices onion thinly sliced

 - In a large bowl combine salt, sugar, peppercorns, allspice and cloves.
 Add hot water and stir until sugar and salt are dissolved.
 Add ice cubes and stir until ice melts and mixture is cold.
 Add bourbon and onion and 1 cup cool water.